wearereal/wearereal.github.io/README.md

 We are committed to working openly to increase the reproducibility and transparency of our work and to enable us to collaborate with others.
 We aim to share our code and documentation for our projects.
 We want to share our code as a resource for others analysing health care data and learn from their experiences.

 ## Data sources and data management
-We use a range of data sources, including publicly available data, and large administrative patient-level data applied for through NHS Digital and CPRD.
+We use a range of data sources, including publicly available data, and large administrative patient-level data applied for through XXXX and XXXX.
 Each repository will include details on the data used and the mechanism by which we were able to access these data.

 Of course, we never share data unless we have permission to do so.
 We handle all confidential data on a secure server (our Secure Data Environment) which is accredited to the ISO27001 information security management standard.
-It is also recognised by NHS Digital for the Data Security and Protection Toolkit.
+It is also recognised by XXXX for the XXXX and XXXX.

 Project outputs are released from the server after they have been assessed for statistical disclosure to ensure that nothing is released which could be used to re-identify a patient, and/or contain confidential information.
 Best practice guidance on this process (Statistical Disclosure Control, SDC) can be found in the [SDC Handbook](https://securedatagroup.org/sdc-handbook/).